pincerOS/kernel/README.md

 ## Userspace Features
 PincerOS makes the following features and applications availabile in its userspace

-- ulib - a userspce library which provides user level applications with an API to use system calls
+- ulib - a userspace library which provides user level applications with an API to use system calls
 - Display Server - Allows for multiple processes to have graphical windows which simultaneously display content on a monitor.
 Please view the demo on the PincerOS blog to see the display sever in action for applications such as Doom, a drawing application, and more!
-- Shell - a user space shell with common utilities
+- Shell - a userspace shell with common utilities

 # Installation 📦
 Currently, the project can be tested on QEMU version 9.0 or higher.
 If your package manager doesn't have it, you will have to build QEMU from source.